 - Doug asked whether the assessment will cover a broader geographic area beyond Grays Harbor.
 Jen said they are still in the scoping phase, but it is not likely.
 Randy Lewis added that if there were to be a coastwide assessment, they would need additional funding for a follow-up project.
 He suggested discussing it when Ecology comes to the next meeting. - Larry noted that the assessment will identify local issues regarding vessel traffic risk, among other aims. - Dale Beasley recommended that WCMAC members read the completed Columbia vessel traffic risk assessment for reference. - Dave Fluharty asked whether the risk is referring to an oil spill or other environmental impact.
-Larry clarified the study will address risk of an oil spill. - Larry commented that he recognized the importance of and need for the assessment, but that expediting the study might not have been the best use of public funds at this time. - Dale commented that oil spill recovery in the future is expected to be zero. - Garrett recommended to Jen that she advise Ecology staff to be prepared to cover the Grays Harbor assessment, as well as the Columbia and Puget Sound assessments, and discuss the possibility for a coastwide study.
+Larry clarified the study will address risk of an oil spill. - Larry commented on the impetus and merits of the assessment, but expressed concern regarding the use of the funds on for the assessment. - Dale commented that oil spill recovery in the future is expected to be zero. - Garrett recommended to Jen that she advise Ecology staff to be prepared to cover the Grays Harbor assessment, as well as the Columbia and Puget Sound assessments, and discuss the possibility for a coastwide study.

-• Brian Sheldon commented that the coast should be of equal if not greater priority than the Puget Sound for oil spill response preparedness.
+Brian Sheldon commented that the coast should be of equal if not greater priority than the Puget Sound for oil spill response preparedness.